Since 2010, I’ve been known for story-driven, reflective talks that challenge conventional thinking without offering ready-made solutions.

 The questions, however, are often the same.

-If you want to invite me for a talk, just drop me a line: ulrike (at) ulrikereinhard (dot) com
+Just drop me a line: ulrike (at) ulrikereinhard (dot) com

 My Audiences